That was the question I asked myself one winter evening, while sitting on my bed with my head resting in my palms.

 It’s just a sign that something new is going on.
 It might not be pleasant, but it is always leading you to higher understanding and clarity.

 Personal growth is not all pain and suffering.
-There will be times when you are experiencing amazing breakthroughs.
+There will be times when you experience quantum leaps.

 After awhile you will begin to notice improvements in the most surprising areas of your life.
 It’s different for everyone, but still very fascinating.